Cutting carbs the easy way

 No video selected.

 There’s a lot of talk about low carb and lower carb diets these days.
-While I’m not a fan of the Low Carb (think less than 20g per day) High Fat movement, I do think that the modern Western diet relies too heavily on carbohydrates, especially the refined types.
+While I’m not a fan of the Low Carb (think less than 20 grams per day) High Fat movement, I do think that the modern Western diet relies too heavily on carbohydrates, especially the refined types.
 It’s not that hard to reduce them and reduce the GI load on your body.
 Take a look…

 Carbs, GI and GL